stevenMouret/web-accessibility-guidelines/_doc/accessibility/colors/color-contrast.md

 #### Text without bold

-* Less than 24px: The contrast ratio is at least 4.5:1.
+* Less than 24px: the contrast ratio is at least 4.5:1.
-* Greater than or equal to 24px: The contrast ratio is at least 3:1.
+* Greater than or equal to 24px: the contrast ratio is at least 3:1.

 #### Text with bold

-* Less than 18.5px: The contrast ratio is at least 4.5:1.
+* Less than 18.5px: the contrast ratio is at least 4.5:1.
-* Greater than or equal to 18.5px: The contrast ratio is at least 3:1.
+* Greater than or equal to 18.5px: the contrast ratio is at least 3:1.

 #### The interface components or graphical elements that convey information